Kotlin/KEEP/proposals/context-parameters.md

 ## Abstract

 This is an updated proposal for [KEEP-259](https://github.com/Kotlin/KEEP/issues/259), formerly known as _context receivers_.
-The new design addresses the issues raised by the users of the prototype and across the community.
+The new design addresses the issues raised by the users of the prototype implementing that previous iteration of the design and across the community at large.

 This document is not (yet) formally a KEEP, since it lacks some of the technical elements.
 Those are going to be provided at a later time, but we thought it would be interesting to open the discussion even if the design is not fully formalized.